gabedonnan/pythereum/README.md

   # Wait some time for transaction to be executed so we can get its receipt
   await asyncio.sleep(3)
   tx_receipt = await manager_rpc.get_transaction_receipt(tx_result)

-  # Informing the informed manager about the result of transaction
-  # Giving it information like this means the next time gm.informed_manager()
-  # Fills a transaction, it will update its pricing accordingly.
+  # This means the next time gm.informed_manager() fills a tx, its price will update
   # An execution success will mean the maxPriorityFeePerGas value of tx will
-  # be modified by im.success_multiplier, or alternatively if the transaction fails
-  # it will be modified by im.fail_multiplier
+  # be modified by im.success_multiplier, else it will be modified by im.fail_multiplier
   async with gm.informed_manager() as im:
     if tx_receipt is not None:
       if tx_receipt.status == 1: